s-batish/friends-quiz/README.md

 - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) was also used to explain the setTimeout method.
 - [Stack Overflow](https://stackoverflow.com/questions/7667958/clearing-localstorage-in-javascript) was used to show me how to clear the local storage.
 - [Stack Overflow](https://stackoverflow.com/questions/44314897/javascript-timer-for-a-quiz) was also used to show how to implement a timer.
-- [GitHub Gist](https://gist.github.com/citrusui/07978f14b11adada364ff901e27c7f61) was used to show me how to create dropdown lists is markdown.
+- [GitHub Gist](https://gist.github.com/citrusui/07978f14b11adada364ff901e27c7f61) was used to show me how to create dropdown lists in markdown.